Thandomanitswana/FUTURE_ML_02/README.md

 ---

-## 🧹 Data Preprocessing
+##  Data Preprocessing

+The text data was cleaned using:

+Lowercasing
+Removal of punctuation
+Stopword removal

+A new feature full_text was created by combining:

+Ticket Description
-- Lowercasing text
+Cleaned text

-- Removing punctuation and noise
-- Handling missing values
-- Feature engineering:
+## Feature Engineering

-  - Text length
-  - Urgency keyword detection
-- Encoding categorical variables
+Text was converted into numerical format using:

+TF-IDF Vectorization

+This helps the model understand the importance of words in each ticket.

 ---